 Click on the Settings button in the upper right hand corner of the client window

-Click on “Sharing”
+Click on “Sharing”, then “Add”

-Click “Add”.
-This will bring up a list of locations from the computer you are working from.
+This will bring up a list of locations available to your computer.

 Local Drive:

 Select where you want to save your Documents.
 In this example, I selected “Documents” so it will save to my “Documents” folder on my local “D” drive.